sjoerdvankreel/firefly-synth-2/README.md

 # This is not a finished product
 * But it is a functioning clap and vst3 plugin.
+* But nearly finished on the audio engine side!
+Only microtuning still missing.
 * Builds and runs on win/lin (ubuntu 22+)/mac (both Intel and ARM).
 * Tested on reaper, renoise, fruity and bitwig.
-* Osci, inter-osci modulation, envelopes, per-voice and global fx/echo/lfos/modmatrix/audiomixer matrix, global pitchbend/modwheel, voice level (all osci) coarse/fine and portamento implemented.
-* Stock JUCE GUI, no presets, no MTS-ESP, no global unison.
+* Stock JUCE GUI, no presets, theming still to-do.

 # Some demo material
 * Bowed strings